Skip to main content

 A:

-- San Mateo just north of Montgomery (southbound) Live 8/01/2022
+4. San Mateo, just north of Montgomery (southbound) Live 8/01/2022

 Q: What is the difference between automated speed enforcement and red light cameras?

 A: Fixed automated speed enforcement units are placed in areas known for high-speed driving and high numbers of injury and fatal crashes.
 Automated speed enforcement units capture speeding violations.
 Red light cameras were stationary, positioned at intersections, and captured red light violations.
-The City does not have red light cameras.
+The City of Albuquerque does not have red light cameras.

 Q: Will the cameras replace officers?

-A: No. With the use of automated speed enforcement cameras, there will be less direct interaction between law enforcement and speeders, however police officers will still stop offenders when they witness speeding or reckless driving behaviors.
+A: No. With the use of automated speed enforcement cameras, there will be less direct interaction between law enforcement and speeders; however, police officers will still stop offenders when they witness speeding or reckless driving behaviors.
 Automated speed enforcement will allow police officers to focus more on responding to violent crime.

 Q: Will automated speed enforcement target over-policed communities?